DataByPrecious/SQL-DATA-CLEANING-PROJECT/README.md

 ---

-**⚙️ Methods & Queries**
+## ⚙️ Methods & Queries

-Task 1: Count Missing year_added Values
-To detect how many products were missing their year_added entry:
+Task 1: Count Missing year_added Values and detect how many products were missing their year_added entry --
---
-Task 2: Data Cleaning Query
-We ensured the dataset followed the provided schema without updating the original table:
+Task 2: We ensured the dataset followed the provided schema without updating the original table --
---
-Task 3: Price Range by Product Type
-To see how product prices vary by category:
+Task 3: Price Range by Product Type,to see how product prices vary by category --
---
 Task 4: Meat & Dairy Products with High Sales
-To analyze sales-driven products:
 --
 ---

-**✅ Key Takeaways**
+## ✅ Key Takeaways

 - Data cleaning ensured consistency by filling missing values appropriately.
 - Missing year-added values were corrected, critical for temporal analysis.